LOGI-LAB/TelegramScraper/README.md

 ### Disclimer

 <p> Using this tool you can easily add so many members from any group to your group.
 Less than 2 minutes.
 Super easy.
 But this script got ban for your account , so confirm that use useless account api id and api hash .
-You could be banned from Telegram.
 So be careful.
 Recommended to use this tool only on Termux. </p>